Appalachian Mountain Club Boston Chapter Local Walks/Hikes Committee

 Areas Close to Boston

-For information on hiking areas accessible by public transportation (generally inside of Rte.
-128), including descriptions, directions, and T schedules, see the Boston Hiking Guide web site, http://geocities.com/hikeinfo by active AMC Local Walks hike leader Mike Stadelmaier.
-The areas his site covers include:
+Information on hiking areas accessible by public transportation (generally inside of Rte.
+128), including descriptions, directions, and T schedules, was previously available at the Boston Hiking Guide web site (http://geocities.com/hikeinfo) assembled by AMC Local Walks hike leader Mike Stadelmaier, but this is no longer available.
+We're working on reconstruction that information here.
+The areas described on that site included:

 - Arnold Arboretum, Jamaica Plain